uioreanu/getdata-030-Course-Project/README.md

 ###Tasks description

-The goal of this project is to prepare tidy data that can be used for later analysis for the project Human Activity Recognition Using Smartphones Data Set.
+The goal of this project is to prepare a tidy data that can be used for later analysis for the project Human Activity Recognition Using Smartphones Data Set.
 The requirements are to create one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.